HoluwaDebbie/LITA-Capstone-Project-2/README.md

 1. Which subscription types drive the most revenue?
 2. How does revenue distribution vary across regions?
 3. What are the characteristics of active vs. canceled subscriptions?
-4. Who are the top customers by revenue, and what are their purchasing behaviors?
-5. What are the average subscription duration and cancellation rates?
+4. What are the average subscription duration and cancellation rates?

 These insights aid in understanding revenue, subscription type popularity, and customer loyalty.